morbus/button-shy-games-play-bot/docs/for-developers/index.md

 1. Run `npm install`.
 2. Copy the `.env.example` file to `.env`.
 3. Edit `.env` to configure the bot and its authentication.
-4. Copy the entire `game-data-examples` directory to `game-data`.
+4. Copy the entire `src/game-data-examples` directory to `src/game-data`.
-5. Within `game-data`, find a game you want the bot to run.
+5. Within `src/game-data`, find a game you want the bot to run.
    1. Rename `GAMENAME.example.json` to `GAMENAME.json`.
    2. Edit `GAMENAME.json` to define Button Shy game data (see below).
    3. Do not distribute or make public your `GAMENAME.json` files.